aoertel/rpi-rf-gpiod/README.rst

 Python module for sending and receiving 433/315MHz LPD/SRD signals with generic low-cost GPIO RF modules on a Raspberry Pi.

 Protocol and base logic ported ported from `rc-switch`_.
+The `libgiod-python`_ library is required to access the GPIO pins.
+Therefore, the GPIO character device is used instead of the old GPIO sysfs interface.

 Supported hardware
 ------------------